-UTC’s community perennial gardens were constructed to both displace drug houses that block captains had removed, and to give seniors a place to sit and enjoy the outdoors in safe and secure gardens.► The Seniors’ Rose Garden 5308 Parrish Street
+UTC’s three community perennial gardens were constructed both to displace drug houses that block captains had removed, and to give seniors a comfortable place to sit and enjoy the outdoors in a safe and secure environment:

 Lemoyne's Garden - 5401 Westminster Avenue Seniors' Rose Garden - 5307 Parrish Street Sickels Street Garden - 5427 Haverford Avenue